 Frequently Asked Questions

 How can we contact you? - The easiest was is by email.
-Many readers find my articles and books interesting and contact me for advice regarding an issue they have.
-And sometimes just to disagree, frown or ridicule my thoughts.
-So if you like some informal advice in areas like Book Publishing, Humor, Personal Resiliency, Self Improvement, etc., feel free to contact me on email@example.com or firstname.lastname@example.org and let me see if I can help you (or learn from you).
+Feel free to contact me on firstname.lastname@example.org or email@example.com and let me see if I can help you (or learn from you).
 Just remember to check your spam folder in case my reply is hiding there.

-How did you become a writer? - Actually, my writing started sometime in 1984 during my engineering course when I wrote a small laboratory manual for personal use as the market books were not suitable for my lab equipments.
-I then moved to writing easy notes for my difficult engineering subjects by referring to many textbooks.
-Later on, I started writing small funny articles for my company newsletter and slowly moved into full books.
+How did you become a writer? - Badly written engineering textbooks was my key motivator.
+Due to this, I started making my own notes for difficult engineering subjects by referring to many sources.
+My first book was a small laboratory manual for personal use as the market books were not suitable for my lab equipment.
+Years later, I started writing small funny articles for my company newsletter and then slowly moved to full books.

 Will you review my manuscript? - Doubtful.
 I don't review manuscripts and most authors don't do that for valid reasons.
-First, if they did for one then they have to do for many others and it's not possible or practical to review all types of manuscripts.
-Also it is quite difficult to tell someone that their book or idea is not good from my perspective.
-Second reason is legal.
-Authors may get sued for plagiarism as someone, someday may accuse me saying I stole ideas from them for a book that I have written or may write in the future.
+First, if they did for one then they may have to do for many others.
+Second, it's not possible or practical to review all types of manuscripts.
+Also, it's quite difficult to tell someone that their book or idea is not good from my perspective.
+Third reason is legal.
+Authors may get sued for plagiarism as someone, someday may accuse me saying I stole ideas from them for a book that I have written, or may write in the future.

 Do you accept book ideas? - No, and the reasons are similar as above.
-Besides, all authors should think up their own ideas and stories.
+Besides, all authors should invent their own ideas and stories for fiction.
+For non-fiction, they should only study the concepts and then write in their own words.

 Where do you get your ideas? - They keep coming from everyone, everywhere and everything.
 But very few ideas have the potential to expand into an entire book.